CartONG/cartong-arcgis/README.md

 })
 ```

-However, if the service is token protected, there is a third way to initialize the service object, passing the url and the token in a object:
+However, if the service is token protected, there is a third way to initialize the service class, passing the url and the token in a object:

 ```js
 var myService = new CartONG.ArcgisService({